tobiasbunyan/metacleanupscripts/README.md

 Some manual tweaks are necessary between pages.

+You should also note that when it comes time to delete your account you also need to:
+* Remove any Facebook apps you have registered in the developer centre
+* Delete your developer centre account
+* Remove any linked apps you may have

+Otherwise you (currently) get an error and your account deletion is not scheduled.

 ## Background
 I wanted to remove myself entirely from Meta products (along with some others) thanks to their ... unsavoury changes in attitudes recently.